ninagris/Toggle-Untoggle/README.md

 ### Citation:
 If you use this software for your research, please cite:

-**Toggle-Untoggle: A cell segmentation tool with an interactive user verification interface**
-*Nina Grishchenko, Margarita Byrsan, Matthew Craig Drummond-Stoyles, Michael F. Olson; Toggle-Untoggle: A cell segmentation tool with an interactive user verification interface.
+Nina Grishchenko, Margarita Byrsan, Matthew Craig Drummond-Stoyles, Michael F. Olson; Toggle-Untoggle: A cell segmentation tool with an interactive user verification interface.
 J Cell Sci 2025; jcs.264154. doi: https://doi.org/10.1242/jcs.264154

 ## Installation Instructions